Permafrost/Tundra/SERVICES.md

   * `path` is the optional path component of the [URI], provided as the list of string tokens that were separated by the '/' character.
+  * `path.absolute?` is a boolean which when `true` indicates that the path is absolute, and when `false` indicates the path is relative.
+    Defaults to `true` if not specified.
   * `file` is the optional file component of the [URI], provided as the string token that follows the final '/' character of the path component.